rohits64/KMSTProject/README.md

 # Tourism App (Semantic Web)

 This is a simple React JS application that illustrates how to perform a search.
-In this application, I query one of the [themealdb.com](https://www.themealdb.com/) APIs that returns an array of meals which we display.
+In this application, I query one of the DBPedia APIs that returns an array of objects which we display.

 ## Demo of the application